openziti/ziti-sdk-android/README.rst

 Obtaining SDK
 ------------
-The recommended way to use the Ziti SDK for Java in your project is to add the dependency using your favorite build tool.
+The recommended way to use the Ziti SDK for Android in your project is to add the dependency using your favorite build tool.
-Our artifacts are hosted on JCenter, so add JCenter repo and dependency to your project.
+Our artifacts are hosted on Maven Central, so add the repo and dependency to your project.
 Make sure to use latest version from the top of this page.

 Maven